 Pain is typically the first symptom you will notice after a foot sprain.
 This typically occurs immediately after injury.
 Sprained foot symptoms can also include swelling, bruising and difficulty walking, depending on the severity of your injury.

 The initial foot sprain treatment consists of the RICE: rest, ice, compression and elevation.
 RICE treatments aim to reduce swelling at the injury site.
 Staying off and elevating the foot, applying ice to the extremity around the injury and wrapping the foot in elastic bandaging decrease swelling.
 Analgesics such as anti-inflammatory medications not only help with pain, but also reduce inflammation and swelling.
 Check with your doctor to be sure these medications are safe for you.

 For first-degree injuries, treatment may consist of just RICE and analgesics, with weight bearing resuming after a few days.
 Elevate the foot above the heart level for 48 hours and apply ice for 20 to 30 minutes at a time three to four times a day, the American Academy of Orthopaedic Surgeons recommends.

 While RICE techniques also help second-degree and third-degree foot sprains, immobilization with a splint or cast may be required to prevent re-injury.
 Casting third-degree or complete tears for two to three weeks allows the torn areas to mend.

-Developing proprioception--the ability to sense where the different parts of the body are--helps to prevent further injury, the American Academy of Orthopaedic Surgeons stresses.
-Balancing exercises help develop proprioception.
-Ankle sprains not properly treated may occur in as many as 40 to 70 percent of cases, according to the McKinley Health Center at the University of Illinois.
+Developing proprioception — the ability to sense where the different parts of the body are — helps to prevent further injury, the American Academy of Orthopaedic Surgeons stresses.
+Balancing exercises are included in physical therapy treatment to help develop proprioception after a torn ligament in the foot.